Roger Mellie

-Roger Mellie ("The Man on the Telly - who says 'Bollocks!'") is a fictional character featured in Viz magazine.
+Roger Edward Paul Mellie ("The Man on the Telly – who says 'Bollocks!'") is a fictional character featured in Viz magazine.
 His catchphrase was originally the same as David Frost's catchphrase "Hello, good evening, and welcome", but very soon degenerated into "Hello, good evening and bollocks!".
 The character first appeared in Issue 6 in July 1981 and (like many other characters in Viz) is a foul-mouthed and obnoxious misogynist who manages to maintain a career as a television presenter, in spite of his objectionable personality and incompetence (he sees himself as highly professional, despite abundant evidence to the contrary).
 He is shown working on various TV networks and channels, the fictional Fulchester Television (FTV) and the BBC being his primary employers.
-He is the ostensible author of Roger's Profanisaurus (ISBN 1-902212-05-3), a parody of Roget's Thesaurus which is updated with extra entries in each edition of Viz, and has been published several times under considerably risqué titles.
+He is the ostensible author of Roger's Profanisaurus (ISBN 1-902212-05-3), a parody of Roget's Thesaurus which is updated with extra entries in each edition of Viz and has been published several times under considerably risqué titles.

 Background

-Vizs founder and main contributor Chris Donald has said that the character of Roger Mellie was inspired by the off-screen behaviour of Rod Griffith, a 1980s Tyne Tees Television presenter but that Mellie is nothing like Griffith and other presenters have been worked into the character, including Look North presenter Mike Neville.
+Vizs founder and main contributor Chris Donald has said that the character of Roger Mellie was inspired by the off-screen behaviour of Rod Griffith, a 1980s Tyne Tees Television presenter, but that Mellie is "nothing like" Griffith and other presenters have been worked into the character, including Look North presenter Mike Neville.
 One issue gave Roger's name as "Roger Michael Neville Mellie".

-An animated TV series was released on VHS and also broadcast on Channel 4 in 1991, with Peter Cook providing the voice of Roger, and Harry Enfield doing all of the other voices.
+An animated TV series was released on VHS and also broadcast on Channel 4 in 1991, with Peter Cook providing the voice of Roger, and Harry Enfield voicing all the other characters.
 Roger also appeared in the 1991 Viz video game as the commentator for all the races.

 It was said on a few occasions that Roger drove a Suzuki Swift 1.3GTi.